The Wachet Jivitadana Sangha Hospital

 The Wachet Jivitadana Sangha Hospital (ဝါးချက်ဇီဝိတဒါနသံဃာ့ဆေးရုံ) is a monastic hospital located in Wachet, Myanmar.
 It was founded on 20 October 1984 by Sayadaw U Lakkhana (also known as Badandha Lakkhana Sayadaw), an abbot of the Kyaswa Gyaug Monastery in Sagaing, using donations from monks, nuns, and others in the village of Wachet.

 The hospital was established as a charitable institution to provide free medical treatment to monks and nuns.
 After 19 years, a committee of monks from Kyaswa Monastery decided to modernize the small facility.
 Since then, it has been significantly upgraded and expanded with local, national, and foreign aid.
 When first opened, it was a two-story clinic with four rooms.
 Today, it is a four-story, 50-bed facility that provides low-cost health services to the general public as well as to monks and nuns.
-The hospital provides both Western medicine and traditional medicine, including acupuncture.
+The hospital provides both Western and traditional medicine, including acupuncture.